akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--The downside of the Git protocol is the lack of authentication.
 It’s generally undesirable for the Git protocol to be the only access to your project.
 Generally, you’ll pair it with SSH access for the few developers who have push (write) access and have everyone else use `git://` for read-only access.-->
 <!--It’s also probably the most difficult protocol to set up.
 It must run its own daemon, which is custom — we’ll look at setting one up in the “Gitosis” section of this chapter — it requires `xinetd` configuration or the like, which isn’t always a walk in the park.
 It also requires firewall access to port 9418, which isn’t a standard port that corporate firewalls always allow.
 Behind big corporate firewalls, this obscure port is commonly blocked.-->

-Die Negativseite des Git Protokoll ist das Fehlen der Authentifizierung.
-Es ist generell unerwünscht, dass das Git Protokoll der einzige Zugang zu dem Projekt ist.
-Im Allgemeinen willst Du es mit SSH-Zugriff für die Entwickler paaren, die push (Schreib) Zugriff haben und jeder andere benutzt `git://` für Nur-Lese-Zugriff.
+Die Negativseite des Git-Protokoll ist das Fehlen der Authentifizierung.
+Es ist generell unerwünscht, dass das Git-Protokoll der einzige Zugang zu dem Projekt ist.
+Im Allgemeinen willst Du es mit SSH-Zugriff für die Entwickler paaren, die 'push'(Schreib)-Zugriff haben und jeder andere benutzt `git://` für Nur-Lese-Zugriff.
 Es ist vielleicht auch das das schwierigste Protokoll beim Einrichten.
 Es muss ein eigener Dämon laufen, welcher Git-spezifisch ist – wir wollen im „Gitosis“-Abschnitt in diesem Kapitel schauen, wie man einen einrichtet – es setzt eine `xinetd`-Konfiguration oder ähnliches voraus, das ist nicht immer ein Spaziergang.
 Es setzt auch einen Firewall-Zugriff auf den Port 9418 voraus, das ist kein Standard-Port, den Firmen-Firewalls immer erlauben.
 Hinter einer großen Firmen-Firewall ist dieser unklare Port häufig gesperrt.

 <!--### The HTTP/S Protocol ###-->
-### Das HTTP/S Protokoll ###
+### Das HTTP/S-Protokoll ###

 <!--Last we have the HTTP protocol.
 The beauty of the HTTP or HTTPS protocol is the simplicity of setting it up.
 Basically, all you have to do is put the bare Git repository under your HTTP document root and set up a specific `post-update` hook, and you’re done (See Chapter 7 for details on Git hooks).
 At that point, anyone who can access the web server under which you put the repository can also clone your repository.
 To allow read access to your repository over HTTP, do something like this:-->

-Als letztes haben wir das HTTP Protokoll.
-Das Schöne am HTTP bzw.
-HTTPS Protokoll ist die Einfachheit des Einrichtens.
-Im Grunde musst Du nur das einfach Git Repository in Dein HTTP Hauptverzeichnis legen und einen speziellen `post-update` hook (xxx) einrichten und schon bist Du fertig (siehe Kapitel 7 für Details zu Git hooks (xxx)).
+Als letztes haben wir das HTTP-Protokoll.
+Das Schöne am HTTP- bzw.
+HTTPS-Protokoll ist die Einfachheit des Einrichtens.
+Im Grunde musst Du nur das einfache Git-Repository in Dein HTTP-Hauptverzeichnis legen und einen speziellen `post-update`-Hook einrichten und schon bist Du fertig (siehe Kapitel 7 für Details zu Git-Hooks).
 Jetzt kann jeder, der auf den Web-Server mit dem Repository zugreifen kann, das Repository clonen.
 Um Lese-Zugriff auf das Repository über HTTP zu erlauben, führe die folgenden Befehle aus:

 	$ cd /var/www/htdocs/
 	$ git clone --bare /path/to/git_project gitproject.git